jblestang/AIEDFPipeline/docs/PIPELINE_ARCHITECTURE.md

 2. Events go into a lock-free `crossbeam_channel` so the hot path avoids mutexes.
 3. The statistics thread (Best Effort priority) aggregates metrics, merges ingress/EDF drop counters, and streams snapshots.
 4. The GUI plots latency percentiles, queue usage, and drop series with a legend identifying ingress versus EDF drops.

+## Adaptive Load Balancing
+The multi-worker EDF scheduler uses an adaptive controller that keeps latency budgets on track:

+- **Processing-time EMA** – every worker feeds its observed processing duration back into a per-priority exponential moving average (default decay `7/8 ↔ 1/8`).
+- **Capacity estimation** – every 100 ms we estimate the safe backlog per priority via `target ≈ 0.9 × budget / avg_processing`, clamped between 1 and 512 packets.
+- **Quota distribution** – High priority is anchored on Worker 0, with small spillover allowances on workers 1 and 2.
+Medium and Low are split across their eligible workers with hard caps (e.g. Medium ≤160 per worker, Low ≤192).
+- **Guard tuning** – the same pass adjusts guard thresholds (how long Medium/Low wait for a late High arrival) and the guard slice width; High always preempts immediately, whereas Medium only guards while the High backlog is empty.
+- **Dynamic atomics** – all limits/thresholds live in atomics so workers read them lock-free each loop.
+A dedicated `EDF-AutoBalance` thread rewrites the atomics every 100 ms based on the latest EMA and queue depth.

+This feedback loop keeps High P50 close to the processing floor while capping P99 under the configured 1 ms budget even under bursty load.

 ## License & Compliance
 - All networking remains on localhost UDP.